boltdesignsystem/bolt/docs-site/src/pages/docs/45-development/70-testing-standards/10-js-testing-standards.md

 }
 ```

-### How to check if component exist, have specific class and contain some text
+### How to check if component exist, has specific class and contains certain text

 ```javascript
 'Bolt Blockquote': function(browser) {